memeinstigator/appformer-sti-tomcat-builder/README.md

-This project build an STI tomcat builder image
+This project builds an STI tomcat builder image for use in Redhat OpenShift 3 environment.

 Get project code